Kubernetes Security Best Practices: 2026 Production Hardening Guide

 drop: ["ALL"]

 These four securityContext settings together (allowPrivilegeEscalation: false, readOnlyRootFilesystem: true, runAsNonRoot: true, capabilities.drop: ALL) make container escape significantly harder and satisfy the Kubernetes Restricted pod security standard.
+They directly close step 5 of the attack chain.

-7. API Server Hardening
+8. API Server Hardening

 The API server is the most critical component to harden.
 Key settings: